Freaky/command-limits/README.md

 ```

 By executing `arg()` or `args()` until `Error::TooMany` or `Error::InsufficientSpace`
-is returned, an application can execute as long of command as should be reasonably
+is returned, an application can execute as long of a command as should be reasonably
 expected to fit in the current environment.

 `Error::TooLarge` indicates the argument or environment variable exceeds maximal limits